 Next time you’re hitting balls at home on your practice net or at the driving range, try filming your own swing and compare how your club moves in the downswing compared to the pros (read here for a guide on how to record it).

 To help viewers and average golfers visualise how the club shallows, the PGA Tour has added an excellent feature to their coverage where green and red lines show the exact components of a pro’s golf swing, broken into the backswing and the downswing.

-The one thing that is unbelievably common in the video below is, no matter how steep the backswing, practically every player will transition the club into the downswing at a shallower angle, even if only slightly, and arrive at a nearly identical impact position.
+The one thing that is unbelievably common in the video above is, no matter how steep the backswing, practically every player will transition the club into the downswing at a shallower angle, even if only slightly, and arrive at a nearly identical impact position.

 Even a player with a swing as remarkably unique as Matthew Wolff – who takes the club practically straight up in the air – shallows the club monumentally in the downswing.
 If he didn’t do this, his swing would be extremely ineffective.

 To shallow the golf club, you need to use the trail arm and wrists to move the club shaft from a steep position to a shallow position, more horizontal to the ground.
 By dropping the trail arm and hinging the wrists at the top of the swing, this will cause the club to fall into a ‘shallower’ position.